zendframework/zf2-documentation/docs/languages/en/in-depth-guide/zend-form-zend-form-fieldset.rst

 ============================

 Explaining how the ``Zend\Form`` component works is best done by giving you real code to work with.
-So let's jump right into it and create all the forms we need to finish our ``Album`` module.
-We start by creating a ``Fieldset`` that contains all the input elements that we need to work with our ``Album``-data.
+So let's jump right into it and create all the forms we need to finish our ``Blog`` module.
+We start by creating a ``Fieldset`` that contains all the input elements that we need to work with our ``Blog``-data.

 - You will need one hidden input for the ``id`` property, which is only needed for editting and deleting data.
-- You will need one text input for the ``artist`` property
+- You will need one text input for the ``text`` property
 - You will need one text input for the ``title`` property

-Create the file ``/module/Album/src/Album/Form/AlbumFieldset.php`` and add the following code:
+Create the file ``/module/Blog/src/Blog/Form/BlogFieldset.php`` and add the following code:

 .. code-block:: php
    :linenos:
    :emphasize-lines:

     <?php
-    // Filename: /module/Album/src/Album/Form/AlbumFieldset.php
+    // Filename: /module/Blog/src/Blog/Form/BlogFieldset.php
-    namespace Album\Form;
+    namespace Blog\Form;

     use Zend\Form\Fieldset;

-    class AlbumFieldset extends Fieldset
+    class BlogFieldset extends Fieldset
     {
         public function __construct()
         {